hagoodwi92/covid-19-capstone/README.md

 * Stretch

+search funtion to find a state, with state map even!

+A chart with data

+A map of the U.S. that shows outbreak rates by color

 multiple states: avoid a state when it meets 3 criteria: bad covid rates, violence, bad weather, etc. avoid this state if meets criteria

 make account, add your states to track. daily email

-styling- added bootstrap, how do i use it now

 home page with cdc mask guidelines, video from fauci etc

-A map of the U.S. that shows outbreak rates by color

 A state map of Oregon showing daily outbreak rates by county